tsunami416604/azure-docs.hu-hu/articles/data-factory/join-azure-ssis-integration-runtime-virtual-network.md

 $ResourceGroupName = "<Azure resource group name>"
 $DataFactoryName = "<Data factory name>"
 $AzureSSISName = "<Specify Azure-SSIS IR name>"
-## These two parameters apply if you are using a virtual network and Azure SQL Database Managed Instance (private preview)
+## These two parameters apply if you are using a virtual network and Azure SQL Database Managed Instance (Preview)
 # Specify information about your classic or Azure Resource Manager virtual network.
 $VnetId = "<Name of your Azure virtual network>"
 $SubnetName = "<Name of the subnet in the virtual network>"